howonlee/mertonon/docs/v0_7_roadmap.md

 - [x] Weight mutation input - think harder about fitt's law
 - [x] Config for the easy util things - aim to include more stuff in them eventually
-- [ ] Password login BE validation - 1 per user
-- [ ] Create and delete FE for password logins separately, w/ FE validation
+- [ ] Create and delete FE for password logins separately, maybe w/ FE validation
-- [ ] Test model update-many
-- [ ] Test api model update, update-many
 - [ ] Changelog
 - [ ] Clicking around a bit
 - [ ] Cut release